 Representation:

-Authentic Talent & Literary Management & UTA
+Authentic Talent & Literary Management and United Talent Agency (UTA)